Ideas in and around BEY

 Further streamlining the approvals process

 The city must continue clarifying development standards and simplifying the approvals process so builders can deliver high-quality spaces that benefit our community.
-With large-scale construction slowing, now is an ideal time to clear planning backlogs and work towards a fairer, more efficient system, one that better aligns our environmental goals, housing needs, and neighbourhood character.
+With large-scale construction slowing, now is an ideal time to clear planning backlogs and work toward a fairer, more efficient system that better aligns our environmental goals, housing needs, and neighbourhood character.

 Continue to promote, expand, and simplify the creation of laneway suites, garden suites, and basement suites

-Gentle density should fit the character of Beaches–East York while giving homeowners the ability to improve their properties as they see fit.
-Helping bring existing “shadow suites” into the legal system, and enabling the environmental retrofits that come with this kind of fine-grained development provides major community benefits.
+Gentle density should fit the character of Beaches–East York while giving homeowners flexibility to improve their properties as they see fit.
+Helping bring existing "shadow suites" into the legal system and enabling the environmental retrofits that come with this kind of fine-grained development provides major community benefits.

 Local Business and Economic Vibrancy